No Language is an Island: Unifying Chinese and English in Financial Large Language Models, Instruction Data, and Benchmarks: Method

-For \textbf{ZH-EXT}, our dataset includes question answering (FinQA), named entity recognition (FinER), and event detection (FinED).
+For \textbf{ZH-EXT}, it includes the question answering (FinQA), named entity recognition (FinER), and event detection (FinED) tasks.
 1) \textbf{\textit{Question Answering}}.
-It aims to extract accurate answers from the given text to answer questions related to an event mentioned in the text.
-We have collected a dataset named QA to differentiate from the English dataset FinQA~\citep{lu2023bbt} with the same name.
+It aims to extract precise answers from financial text for questions about pertinent events.
+We gather a dataset named QA~\cite{lu2023bbt} to differentiate its name from the English FinQA dataset.
 2) \textbf{\textit{Named Entity Recognition(NER)}}.
 It aims to identify entity names and types labeled as individuals ("个人(PER)"), organizations ("组织(ORG)"), or locations ("地点(LOC)") in financial text.
-We utilize the the comprehensive NER dataset, referred to as CNER in~\citep{jia2020entity}.
+We utilize the the comprehensive NER dataset~\cite{jia2020entity} called CNER.
 3) \textbf{\textit{Event Detection}}.
 It involves recognizing and comprehending specific incidents beyond industry categorization.
-We collect four different financial challenge datasets ~\footnote{\url{https://www.biendata.xyz/competition/{ccks_2019_4,ccks_2020_4_1,ccks_2021_task6_2,ccks2022_eventext}}} from China Conference on Knowledge Graph and Semantic Computing (CCKS), named as 19CCKS, 20CCKS, 21CCKS and 22CCKS, respectively.
-Unlike similar work~\citep{lei2023cfbenchmark} that focuses on detecting 254 different event types in four categories (industry-related, macrography-related, market-related, and company-related), our collected and organized data further includes the task of identifying causal relationships between events (原因事件类型/Cause event type→结果事件类型/Result event type).
+This task integrates the 19CCKS, 20CCKS, 21CCKS, and 22CCKS datasets ~\cite{ccks1922} from the China Conference on Knowledge Graph and Semantic Computing (CCKS).
+Unlike CFGPT~\cite{li2023cfgpt} that focuses on detecting 254 different event types across four categories, our task additionally involves identifying causal relationships between events ("原因事件类型(Cause event type)"→"结果事件类型(Result event type)").

-For \textbf{ZH-PRE}, we focus on the \textbf{\textit{Stock Prediction}} (FinSP) task.
-It involves categorizing stocks into three categories ("表现不佳(underperforming)", "跑赢大盘(outperforming the market)", "中性(neutral)") by combining stock data and financial news.
-We collected the StockA dataset~\citep{zou2022astock}, features stock-specific news and factors for China's A-shares market, including minute-level price history, setting it apart from similar datasets~\citep{xu2018stock,zhou2021trade} by offering comprehensive data on individual stocks.
+For \textbf{ZH-PRE}, it centers on the \textbf{\textit{Stock Prediction}} (FinSP) task, which entails categorizing stocks into three categories ("表现不佳(under-performing)", "跑赢大盘(outperforming the market)", "中性(neutral)") by combining stock data and financial news.
+This task utilizes the StockA dataset~\cite{zou2022astock}, showcasing stock-specific news and factors within China's A-shares market.
+It stands out from similar datasets~\cite{xu2018stock, zhou2021trade} by delivering thorough data on individual stocks.

-For \textbf{ZH-GEN}, we include the \textbf{\textit{Text Summarization}} (FinTS) task.
-The goal is to distill intricate financial details into succinct summaries.
-We curated the FinNA dataset~\citep{lu2023bbt}, known as NA, by extracting information from research reports and specifically honing in on their abstracts.
+For \textbf{ZH-GEN}, it encompasses the \textbf{\textit{Text Summarization}} (FinTS) task, aiming to condense complex financial information into concise summaries.
+The FinNA dataset~\cite{lu2023bbt}, referred to as NA for this task, consists of financial news articles along with their abstracts.